etaagen/SIPS_GSC/SIPS_GSC_Survey_2019.md

 > students satisfaction and concerns with unification of the five
 > sections, career path exploration, mental health resources and
 > inclusion initiatives.
 The survey was distributed via the SIPS
-> graduate student listserv (X students).
-The 47 participant’s responses
+> graduate student listserv (179 students).
+The 47 participant’s
-> are summarized
+> responses are summarized
 below.

 #### 1\) Should there be an introductory curriculum for all incoming SIPS graduate students and if yes, what should the classes be?
 (37 responses)